-Default JTAG communication speed between programming adapter and target device is 1 Mb/s.
+Default JTAG communication speed between programming adapter and target device is 4 Mb/s.
 In some condition, when the cable between FPA and target device is long or some protection components are installed in the JTAG interface then the fast JTAG communication can not be used.
-In this case lower speed 400kb/s can be used to establish communication between FPA and target device (see Figure 7-1 - JTAG communication speed selector ).
+In this case lower speed 1Mb/s or 400kb/s can be used to establish communication between FPA and target device (see Figure 7-1 - JTAG communication speed selector).